Rahul1Pandey/devTinder/comment.md

 - Add the express.json() middleware to your project
 - Make your signup API dynamic to recieve data from the end user

+- API - GET  user by email
+- API - feed API - GET/feed - get all the users from the database
+- User.findOne with duplicate emailId , which object returend